 Murray analyzes the ways in which notions of masculinity were interwoven with essential movement philosophies regarding revolutionary violence, charismatic leadership, radical rhetoric, and black sexuality.
 Striving to forge a more nuanced account of how masculinist discourse contributed to the movement's overall agenda, he frames masculinity both as a linchpin of the seductive politics of Black Power and as a focal point of dissent by black male authors.

-Rolland Murray teaches English at Brown University.
+Rolland Murray is Associate Professor of English at Brown University.
 His work has appeared in such journals as Callaloo and the Yale Journal of Criticism.